Inspira Health was named a Top Teaching Hospital nationally by The Leapfrog Group. Over 2,200 hospitals were considered for the award.Read More

-VINELAND, NJ (August 9, 2013) — Inspira Health Network’s Frank and Edith Scarpa Regional Cancer Pavilion was recently presented with the 2012 Outstanding Achievement Award by the American College of Surgeons’ (ACS) Commission on Cancer (CoC) for the third consecutive time.
+VINELAND, NJ (August 9, 2013) — Frank and Edith Scarpa Regional Cancer Pavilion at Inspira Medical Center Vineland was recently presented with the 2012 Outstanding Achievement Award by the American College of Surgeons’ (ACS) Commission on Cancer (CoC) for the third consecutive time.
 Inspira’s cancer center is one of a select group of only 79 U.S. health care facilities with accredited cancer programs to receive this national honor for surveys performed last year.
 The award acknowledges cancer programs that achieve excellence in providing quality care to cancer patients.

 “Since the earliest days of Inspira’s cancer program—going all the way back to the late 1970s—our cancer team’s commitment to clinical and service excellence has been unwavering,” said Dave Robbins, chairman of the hospital board for Inspira Medical Centers Elmer and Vineland and Health Center Bridgeton.
 “To maintain this level of excellence for so many years speaks volumes about their skills, expertise and dedication.”